HyperJump-DeFi/HyperJump-Docs/products/galactic-lottery.md

 ---
-description: Use $JUMP to play in the Galactic Lottery
+Use $JUMP to play in the Galactic Lottery
 ---

 # Galactic Lottery